 1. The Message Sender sends an MSGin5G message request (if the sender is an MSGin5G UE) or API request (if the sender is an Application Server or a Message Gateway on behalf of a Non-MSGin5G UE) to MSGin5G Server 1 in PLMN 1 as specified in clause 8.3.2.
 A Messaging Topic is included in this request.

-2. The MSGin5G Server 1 checks the subscriptions of the Messaging Topic included in the inbound request and obtains the UE Service ID/AS Service ID of the Message Receivers.
+2. The MSGin5G Server 1 checks the subscriptions of the Messaging Topic included in the request and obtains the UE Service ID/AS Service ID of the Message Receivers.
 The MSGin5G Server 1 determines that the message with this Messaging Topic is needed to be delivered to an MSGin5G UE/Application Server served by Message Server 2 in PLMN 2 based on the UE Service ID/AS Service ID of the Message Receiver.
 The MSGin5G Server 1 then sends the MSGin5G message to MSGin5G Server 2.
+The MSGin5G message request contains the Information Elements as specified in table 8.3.3-1.

-3 The MSGin5G Server 2 delivers the MSGin5G message request to Messager Receiver based on the UE Service ID/AS Service ID in the inbound message as specified in clause 8.3.3.
+3 The MSGin5G Server 2 delivers the MSGin5G message request to Messager Receiver based on the UE Service ID/AS Service ID in the message as specified in clause 8.3.3.

 4-6.
 If the message delivery status report is requested, the Message Receiver sends message delivery status report to Message Sender as per procedure specified in clause 8.3.4 and 8.3.5.

-Figure 8.7.5.3-2 shows the inter-PLMN Message delivery to subscribing service endpoints based on Messaging Topic when MSGin5G Server 2 subscribe the Messaging Topic on behalf of all MSGin5G UEs/Application Servers served by it as specified in 8.8.4.
+Figure 8.7.5.3-2 shows the inter-PLMN Message delivery to subscribing service endpoints based on Messaging Topic when MSGin5G Server 2 subscribes the Messaging Topic on behalf of all MSGin5G UEs/Application Servers served by it as specified in clause 8.8.4.

 Pre-condition: